Exploring Morocco – المغرب

 R A B A T

 Sunset over the Atlantic.
-The cool ocean breeze is refreshing.
-Nice way to end in Morocco.
+The cool ocean breeze is refreshing; it’s a nice way to end my stay in Barat, Morocco.